Paykend

 Decorated fork, 7-8th century CE, Paykend.

-Paykend or Poykent (Poykend), an ancient city in Uzbekistan, is located in the lower stream of Zarafshan River and was one of the largest cities of the Bukhara oasis.
+Paykend or Poykent (Poykend) and also Baikand, an ancient city in Uzbekistan, is located in the lower stream of Zarafshan River and was one of the largest cities of the Bukhara oasis.
 The city consisted of a citadel, two settlements, and a rabod (suburb).
 Paykend is currently under consideration for inscription as a UNESCO World Heritage site.

 History

 Lamp with double beak, 11-12th century.
 Paykend.

 In the early eight century, the city was a great trade center and was protected by great mudbrick walls and an inner citadel.
 When the Arab conquests reached the region in the eight century, the population were forced to pay tribute.
 However, they rebelled in 706, according to some stories due to the Arab governor trying to take advantage of a local girl or possibly simply as the inhabitants did not want to pay tribute any more.

 The Arab governor of Khurasan, Qutayba ibn Muslim, decided to set an example and besieged the city.
 He undermined the walls and though the miners died during the collapse of the wall, the city fell.
 In the aftermath, all fighting men were systematically killed and the women and children taken into captivity.
 The Arabs acquired an enormous quantity of booty, melting down many ancient artifacts of silver in order to pay the Muslim soldiers.
 The city never recovered from the sack and was soon overshadowed by the neighbouring city of Bukhara.